7 fall shows to get excited about

 "Stumptown" (ABC)

 With more than 2.8 million views on its YouTube trailer in just two days, there's no denying Cobie Smulders' return to a starring role on network television is welcomed.
-The "How I Met Your Mother" alum will call upon the action sk
+The "How I Met Your Mother" alum will call upon the action